SAP/fundamental-styles/README.md

 The distrubtion folder contains several css files per component: a default file and one file per supported theme (`sap_fiori_3`, `sap_fiori_3_dark`, `sap_fori_3_light_dark`, `sap_fiori_3_hcb`, `sap_fori_3_hcw`).
 Each themed file includes fallback support for css variables in IE11 for the corresponding theme.
 The default file includes fallbacks for `sap_fiori_3`.

-### Fonts & Icons
+### Icons
+See the [Icon Component](https://fundamental-styles.netlify.app/?path=/docs/components-icon--sizes) for a list of icon class names.
+See Project Configuration below for instructions to include SAP Fiori 3 icons in your project.

+### Project Confirguration
-This project does not contain fonts and icons.
-See our [Fonts and Icons FAQ](https://github.com/SAP/fundamental-styles/wiki/Fonts-and-Icons:-FAQs) for more information.
+This project does not contain fonts and icons - they must be added to your project separately.
+Download the @sap-theming liibrary.
+After adding fonts and icons to your project, include the following in your css:

+    @font-face {
+        font-family: "72";
+        src: url("~@sap-theming/theming-base-content/content/Base/baseLib/sap_base_fiori/fonts/72-Regular-full.woff")
+            format("woff");
+        font-weight: normal;
+        font-style: normal;
+    }
+    and

+    @font-face {
+        font-family: "SAP-icons";
+        src: url("~@sap-theming/theming-base-content/content/Base/baseLib/sap_fiori_3/fonts/SAP-icons.woff")
+            format("woff");
+        font-weight: normal;
+        font-style: normal;
+    }

+    html {
+      font-size: 16px;
+    }

+If you are not supporting IE11, the recommended format is `woff2`.
+If supporting IE11, use `woff`.

 ## Working with the Project